SrijanBadhya/Debsoc/Running the PES Debsoc.md

-Talk about how you succeed and get soc loyalty at the point where the person, "Sees themself as a debater"

-a lot of people who stay in debsoc are friendless otherwise, so the community and friendship really does mean a lot to them

 ## Miscellaneous

 ### Teaching debate
 For the love of god, there are better motions than THW legalize weed to use as an example when teaching debate.
 However when asked to pick a random motion to demonstrate a concept, this is the first motion that comes to mind.
 (Please have more relevant motions at hand before you start a matter session).